Windows Media Player: Online features

-The player integrates web-browsing support to browse online music stores, shop for music and tune to internet radio stations since version 7.
+The player integrates web-browsing support to browse digital music stores, shop for music and tune to internet radio stations since version 7.
 It provides an embeddable ActiveX control for Internet Explorer so that developers can play Windows Media on web pages.
-Windows Media Player 10 and later feature integration with a large number of online music stores and selecting a music store switches the Info Center view, radio and other online features to use services from that store.
+Windows Media Player 10 or later feature integration with a large number of digital music stores and selecting a music store switches the Info Center view, radio and other online features to use services from that store.
 Purchased music from a particular store appears in a separate library node under the respective category.

 Media streaming

 Previously, Microsoft had released Windows Media Connect for Windows XP to stream media content with its built-in UPnP media server.
 With version 11 of Windows Media Player, Media Sharing was integrated and allows content (Music, Pictures, Video) to be streamed to and from Universal Plug and Play (UPnP) AV enabled devices such as the PS3, Xbox 360, and Roku SoundBridge.
 This includes DRM protected PlaysForSure content.
 WMP 11 on Windows Vista can also act as a client to connect to remote media libraries using this feature; this is not available on the Windows XP version.

 With version 12, media streaming was further improved.
 While previous versions streamed media to UPnP compliant devices (Digital Media Server role) and could play media by fetching it from a network share (Digital Media Player role), Windows Media Player 12 can access media from the shared media libraries on the network or HomeGroup, stream media to DLNA 1.5 compliant devices and allows itself (once the remote control option is turned on) to be remotely controlled by Digital Media Controller devices which stream media (Digital Media Renderer role).
 Similarly, the Play To feature once enabled for remote PCs, by turning on remote control of the player, allows compliant devices and computers to be discovered and controlled remotely from a computer running Windows Media Player 12 (Digital Media Controller role).
 If the devices do not support the streamed format, Windows Media Player 12 transcodes the format on-the-fly.
 Media from a home network can also be streamed over the internet using an Online ID Provider service, which handles discovery of the computer's IP address, authorization, security, connectivity and Quality of Service issues.